P2P Overview

 class (session.h

 ) encapsulates a TCP connection with a remote node, responsible for managing handshakes, sending and receiving messages by reading and writing socket data.
-It has a queue for outbound messages, allowing any thread that is responsible for sending a message to carry on with its task without having to wait for the message transmission to complete, and serves as a base for the ClientSession
+It servees for both client and server connections, having queues for both inbound and outbound messages, allowing any thread that is responsible for sending a message to carry on with its task without having to wait for the message transmission to complete.

 Sessions are designed to be used as shared_ptr